munificent/game-programming-patterns/book/service-locator.markdown

 ## Keep in Mind

+The core difficulty with a service locator is that it takes a dependency -- a bit of coupling between two pieces of code -- and defers wiring it up until runtime.
+This gives you flexibility, but the price you pay is that it's harder to understand what your dependencies are just by reading the code.

+### The service actually has to be located

+With a singleton or a static class, there's no chance for the instance we need to *not* be available.
+Calling code can take for granted that it's there.
+But since this pattern has to *locate* the service, we may need to handle cases where that fails.
+Fortunately, we'll cover a strategy later to address this and guarantee that we'll always get *some* service when you need it.

 ### The service doesn't know who is locating it

 Since the locator is globally accessible, any code in the game could be